Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Embodied-R1: Advancing Embodied Reasoning via RFT

 \subsection{Action Executor of \alg}

-Through simple pointing, \alg can be flexibly integrated with various downstream action executors.
-This allows it to reason from any step, freely select the necessary pointing abilities, and combine them with a motion planner to achieve zero-shot robot control.
-We offer two primary decision-making approaches for this: the Affordance Points Branch (-P) and the Visual Traces Branch (-V). \textbf{Affordance Points Branch:} \alg is capable of predicting multiple key grasping and placement points through abilities such as RRG and OFG.
-We then utilize CuRobo~\cite{sundaralingam2023curobo} as the motion planner.
-CuRobo is responsible for generating collision-free paths to guide the robot's end effector to the inferred target affordance points. \textbf{Visual Traces Branch:} Leveraging object-centric visual traces from VTG, we first map 2D visual traces $\boldsymbol{\tau}$ to 3D Cartesian coordinates using the Pinhole camera model and initial depth information.
-We interpolate these discrete points to form a complete motion trajectory in SE(3) space.
-Then, the robot follows the visual trace for execution like FSD~\cite{yuan2025seeingdoingbridgingreasoning}.
+Through its pointing mechanism, \alg can be flexibly integrated with various downstream action executors.
+This architecture allows \alg to initiate reasoning at any task stage, dynamically select the required pointing ability, and couple its output with a motion planner for zero-shot robotic control.
+Besides, similar to Hamster~\citep{li2025hamster}, Embodied-R1 can also serve as a high-level planner that integrates with learning-based methods to enable closed-loop control.
+Here, we implement this through two primary pipelines. \textbf{Affordance Points Branch (-P)}: In this branch, \alg leverages its RRG and OFG capabilities to predict key points for grasping and placement.
+These points then serve as targets for a CuRobo~\citep{sundaralingam2023curobo} motion planner, which generates a collision-free trajectory for the robot's end-effector. \textbf{Visual Trace Branch (-V)}: This branch utilizes the object-centric visual traces generated by VTG.
+The 2D trace $\boldsymbol{\tau}$ is first mapped to 3D Cartesian coordinates using the pinhole camera model and initial depth information.
+These discrete 3D points are then interpolated to form a continuous motion trajectory in SE(3) space, which the robot follows for execution, similar to the FSD~\citep{yuan2025seeingdoingbridgingreasoning} methodology.